-With many travelers coming flying in from outside the Orlando area, Disney World smartly includes multiple forms of transportation between its parks, resorts, and entertainment areas so guests don’t have to rent a car.
+With many travelers coming flying in from outside the Orlando area, the Walt Disney World Resort smartly includes multiple forms of transportation between its parks, resorts, and entertainment areas so guests don’t have to rent a car.
 Its newest form of transportation is the Disney Skyliner.

 In this guide, I’ll teach you everything you need to know about the Disney Skyliner, so you can navigate your way to and from like a pro before your vacation even comes around!

 The Disney Skyliner is an aerial gondola transportation system that runs between several parks and resorts at Disney World.
 It started operations on September 29, 2019.

 Each brightly colored gondola seats up to 10 people, with many themed after a Disney character or attraction.

 The gondolas are not air conditioned, but include vents designed to encourage a breeze.

 The Disney Skyliner consists of 3 lines that connect 5 stations between 2 parks and 4 resorts.

 These 3 routes connect Epcot, Disney’s Riviera Resort, Disney’s Caribbean Beach Resort, Disney’s Pop Century Resort, Disney’s Art of Animation Resort, and Disney’s Hollywood Studios.
 The Art of Animation and Pop Century resorts share a station.